cisco/cisco-network-puppet-module/docs/README-maintainers.md

 * Are new Beaker tests added?
 Do they provide sufficient coverage and consistent results?
 * Are the example manifests updated appropriately?
 Does puppet-lint pass?
 (TODO - add to CI)
 * Do tests pass on both N9K and N3K?
 (In particular, N3048 often has unique behavior.)
+* Review the Gemfile
+  * Is the data still relevant?
+  * Do the version dependencies need to be updated? (e.g. rubocop)

 ## Setting up git-flow